AnthonyA28/AnthonyA28.github.io/_posts/2020-01-19-VLE_Diagrams.md

 <table style="height: 46px; width: 507px;">
 <tbody>
     This is an ideal XY and T-XY VLE diagram calculator using Antoines equation.
-    Use the Antoines constants that will correspond to a pressure in mmHg and T in Celsius.
+    Use the Antoine's constants that will correspond to a pressure in mmHg and T in Celsius.
 (The logarithm is base 10.)
 <tr>
 <td >&nbsp;
-    <h2> MVC: <br>
+    <h2> MVC
     </h2>
+    (more volatile component):<br>
     <p>
         <!-- Ethanol from wikipedia -->
         A: <input type="text" id="MVC_A" value="7.68117 "><br>